ex-aws/ex_aws_dynamo/README.md

 ### DynamoDB Local

-If you are running this module against a local version of DynamoDB, you'll want to make sure that you have installed the latest version, currently `1.11.477` (released 2019-02-06).
+If you are running this module against a local development instance of DynamoDB, you'll want to make sure that you have installed at least version `1.11.477` (released 2019-02-06).
 You can find links to download the latest version [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html).

 ## Configuration